2 officers killed and a 3rd is wounded in a Utah shooting, authorities say

 “These officers are definitely heroes,” Police Chief Chad Reyes in neighboring Brigham City said at a news conference Monday morning.

-“We really don't know what we're walking into,” he said of domestic disturbance calls.
+When police respond to domestic disturbance calls, “we really don't know what we're walking into,” he said.
 “And they are one of the most dangerous events that we can be dispatched on.”

 Police received multiple 911 hang-up calls from a home in the city.
 A single officer from the Tremonton-Garland Police Department arrived first and was speaking to someone at the home when the man came out with a gun, police said in a news release.
 Reyes said he believed the man lived at the house.